 Extinct Trumpets - Where are they?

-Extinct Trumpets: The old De Graaff trumpet stains of ‘Pink Perfection’, ‘Copper King’, and ‘Golden Splendor’ pictured at the top of the trumpet section and to the left along with ‘Black Dragon’, ‘Moonlight’, and ‘Green Magic’ are no longer with us.
+Extinct Trumpets: The old De Graaff trumpet stains of ‘Copper King’, ‘Black Dragon’, ‘Moonlight’, and ‘Green Magic’ are no longer with us.
 When the Old Oregon Bulb Farms was purchased by Cebeco Lilies of Holland, the seed parent stock of these varieties all were part of the purchase.
 At that time, B & D Lilies was supplied with the same material by then General Manager Jack Kroon before the turnover.
-At that time, we divided our stock with another grower to help insure their safety.
+We divided our stock with another grower to help insure their safety.
 When Cebeco closed the doors of its US operation in Oregon, they had their fields were plowed.

 John Steinbeck said it best, “The best laid plans of mice and men. . . .”
 We lost our seed parent stock several years ago along with several thousand other trumpet bulbs when the Willamette River in Oregon flooded a newly planted field near Independence.
 The bulbs simply washed away.
 We wondered if the Willamette was able to carry them to the Columbia River and if they ever made it to the Pacific and were eaten by a salmon, but we will never know.
 The other seed stock clone bulbs were also lost through a series of events which is another subject not to be covered here.